 Smoking is a major risk factor for both types.
-Of those who receive a diagnosis of small cell lung cancer, 95% have a history of smoking.
+Of those who receive a diagnosis of small cell lung cancer,

 Some types are more aggressive than others, but generally, small cell cancer is more aggressive than non-small cell lung cancer.

 Lung cancer — both small and non-small cell — is the second most common type of cancer among adults in the United States, except for skin cancer.
 Lung cancer overall accounts for 14% of new cancer diagnoses.
 Small cell lung cancer accounts for 10–15% of these cases.

 Small and non-small cell lung cancers cause similar symptoms.
 Sometimes, symptoms do not appear until the cancer reaches later stages.